goatchurchprime/two-voip-godot-4/README.md

 #### Top panel

 This controls the microphone and sound output device.
 The microphone is working when the "Mic Enabled" button is green, and it is recording and transmitting when the "PTT" (Press to Talk) button is pressed.
-The "Vox" button will make the PTT voice activated, which means it turns on when sound goes above a certain threshold, which is set by the pink area on the blue sound visualizer area.
+The "Vox" button will make the PTT voice activated, which means it turns on when sound goes above a certain threshold controlled by the size of the pink area on the blue sound visualizer area.

 The "De-Noise" button enables the RNNoise filter.
 You can turn it on and off and play back the same clip to hear what difference it makes.